 When Sales Journal is Used

 The use of sales journals is primarily associated with manual accounting systems.
-In computerized accounting systems, subsidiary journals are often unnecessary due to automated processes.
+In modern computerized accounting systems, subsidiary journals are often unnecessary because automated processes handle the reconciliation of transactions efficiently.

 Advantages of Sales Journal